Yews to Eucalypts

 Edward was indicted for stealing a coat from a Thomas Peters on the 19th December 1818.
-He was charged with grand larceny and tried at the Old Bailey in the January of 1819 and his prosecution read as follows.
+He was charged with grand larceny and tried at the Old Bailey 13 January of 1819, his prosecution read as follows.

 ‘JOHN GEE .
 I am a butcher, and live at Cowcross; I saw the prisoner go behind the Highgate errand-cart, and try to cut the baskets away; he left it, and went to Thomas Peters ‘s cart, followed it, and tried to cut a hamper away; he then jumped on the shaft, and took a great coat out – Owen and I took him.
 The prosecutor claimed the coat in the prisoner’s presence, at the watch-house.’